Daniel Sedin: Later years, continued individual success, team difficulties (2015–2018)

-Post playing career
+Post-playing career

 On 12 February 2020, Daniel's number 22 would be raised to the rafters alongside his brother Henrik's number 33 in an hour-long jersey retirement ceremony, the culmination of a week-long celebration of the twins' careers.

 On 22 June 2021, it was announced that Henrik and Daniel would join the Canucks Hockey Operations department and were named Special Advisors to the General Manager.

 On 30 May 2022, the Canucks announced that the Sedins had transitioned into new roles with player development, working daily on and off the ice with young players in Vancouver and Abbotsford.

 On 28 June 2022, it was announced that Daniel would join his brother Henrik in being inducted into the Hockey Hall of Fame later that year, together becoming the first career Canucks to make it to the hall.

+On 14 May 2026, the Canucks announced that Daniel and Henrik would be named Co-Presidents of the Canucks.

 International play

 Daniel made his North American debut competing for Sweden in the 1997 World U17 Hockey Challenge, held in Alberta.
 Leading the tournament in scoring with 26 points (nine goals and 17 assists) over six games, he helped Sweden to a silver medal.
 After going undefeated in five contests, they were defeated in the gold medal game by Team Ontario, 6–2.

 Back in Europe, Daniel competed at the 1997 European Junior Championships, recording two goals and six points over six games.
 The following year, at the 1998 European Junior Championships, Sweden's final game required them to beat Russia by four goals to surpass Finland in goal differential and win the gold medal.
 Daniel recorded two assists as Sweden won 5–1.

 In his NHL draft year, Daniel competed for Sweden at the 1999 World Junior Championships in Winnipeg, Manitoba.
 He recorded ten points in six games, and tied for second in tournament scoring with Daniel Tkaczuk of Canada and Scott Gomez of the United States, behind Brian Gionta of the United States.
 Sweden failed to medal, losing the bronze medal game against Slovakia by a score of 5–4.
 Later that year, Daniel made his debut for the Swedish men's team at the 1999 World Championships in Norway.
 He notched one assist over nine games as Sweden won the bronze medal.

 In 2000, Daniel once again competed in both the World Junior and Men's Championships.
 At the junior tournament in Sweden, Daniel matched his previous year's output with 10 points.
 He was the third highest point-scorer in the tournament, behind Henrik and Milan Kraft of the Czech Republic.
 Again, Sweden failed to earn a medal, finishing in fifth place.
 At the Men's World Championships, Daniel and Henrik both recorded five points; they were the youngest players on the squad.
 Sweden did not achieve a medal, however, losing to Finland in the tournament quarterfinal.

 Daniel (No. 22) receives a faceoff win from brother Henrik (No. 20) against Slovak forward Michal Handzuš.